CromwellCMS/Cromwell/website/docs/overview/installation.md

       DB_PORT: 3306
       DB_DATABASE: cromwell
       DB_USER: cromwell
-      DB_PASSWORD: somepassword
+      DB_PASSWORD: my_password
 ```

-Apart of Cromwell CMS the file configures MariaDB and phpMyAdmin to run in separate containers.
+Apart of Cromwell CMS the file configures MariaDB and phpMyAdmin to run in separate containers (you can remove phpMyAdmin if you don't need it).
 Another key feature is that it has volumes, so all data will be stored in your current directory, outside of Docker containers.
 You will be able to remove containers and keep DB data.

 Replace password in environment variables: MYSQL_ROOT_PASSWORD, MYSQL_PASSWORD, DB_PASSWORD.